Compare any two graphics cards:

 Intro

 The GeForce GTS 450 1GB makes use of a 40 nm design. nVidia has clocked the core speed at 783 MHz.
-The GDDR5 memory works at a frequency of 902 MHz on this card.
-It features 192 SPUs as well as 32 Texture Address Units and 16 ROPs.
+The GDDR5 RAM runs at a speed of 902 MHz on this specific model.
+It features 192 SPUs along with 32 Texture Address Units and 16 ROPs.

 Display Graphs